monix/monix.io/_tut/docs/3x/eval/task.md

 This is similar to `Task.sequence` but it uses `f` to generate each `Task`.

-All `Task.sequence` semantics hold meaning the effects are ordered and the tasks WIL NOT execute in parallel.
+All `Task.sequence` semantics hold meaning the effects are ordered and the tasks WILL NOT execute in parallel.

 ```tut:silent
 def task(i: Int) = Task { println("Effect" + i); i }